ddugan23/ddugan23.github.io/_pages/about.md

 ---

 ![Squamish, British Columbia](/images/Squamish.jpg){: .align-right width="300px"}
 Welcome to my page!
 I am a professional distinguished by expertise in Customer Relationship Management (CRM) systems, public speaking, and creative problem-solving.
 During my time at The Data Storytellers, I spearheaded a significant transition of CRM platforms from Pipedrive to HubSpot, a process that called for the creation of numerous automation workflows and meticulous data management.
-This endeavor not only required a solid understanding of technical systems but
+This endeavor not only necessitated a solid understanding of technical systems but also required the harmonization of sales and marketing straategies demonstrating my capacity for comprehensive operational oversight.

-My journey also includes a stint as a Game Master at i-Exit Escape Rooms, where I developed my skills in relationship building and multitasking, managing multiple interactive experiences simultaneously.
-This role significantly enhanced my public speaking abilities, often engaging with groups as large as 30.
+My academic pursuits in Economics and Film Production have been instrumental in shaping my professional trajectory.
+Economics has provided a foundation in analytical thinking and versatility, applicable across multiple industries.
+Concurrntly, Film Production allowed me to learn and develop skills content creation and narrative constuction

 Academically, my background in Economics and Film Production has provided me with a versatile skill set.
 While Economics has opened doors in various industries, my love for film has nurtured a passion for VFX and video editing, which I continue to pursue as a fulfilling side-hustle.